oknozor/toml-bombadil/website/content/docs/profiles-and-themes/profile-variables.md

 vars = [ "java10-vars.toml" ]
 ```

-The profile variable file will be loaded after the default one and any matching variable name will override the default :
+The profile variable file will be loaded after the default one and any matching variable name will override the default:

 ```toml
 java_home = "/etc/java10-openjdk"